chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 {.is-warning}

 # <i class="fa-duotone fa-inbox-in"></i> Input
+These are blocks that are used to power wiring systems.
+They do not receive wiring inputs, and can only output.
 ## {.tabset}
 ### Block Touch Detector
 Emits a signal when touched by an unachored block or gear debris.